Care Kit Delivery Inspired by the Lady With the Lamp

 As we celebrate the end of Nurse’s Week and International Nurse’s Day we want to extend a warm and heartfelt thank you to those who purchased and donated a Poshabodes Care Kit for our health care workers.
 We’ve been overwhelmed with the support from individuals in the community as well as the generosity of the Business Health Care Group in purchasing the kits to show their love to those working the front lines.

-Last night, one hundred donated kits were delivered to the 2nd and 3rd shift nurses at Ascension Columbia St. Mary’s Milwaukee working in Acute Care and the Women’s Units.
+Last night, one hundred donated care kits were delivered to the 2nd and 3rd shift nurses at Ascension Columbia St. Mary’s Milwaukee working in Acute Care and the Women’s Units.
 Jeff Kluever, executive director of the Business Health Care Group and first identified COVID patient in metro Milwaukee, joined in the delivery.

-We thought it was fitting that the kits be delivered in the evening on International Nurse’s Day to honor Florence Nightingale, known as the Lady with the Lamp.
+We thought it was fitting that the care kits be delivered in the evening on International Nurse’s Day to honor Florence Nightingale, known as the Lady with the Lamp.
 Born on May 12, 1820, she would have celebrated her 200th birthday, and yet her story remains inspirational and relevant.

 Known as ‘The Angel of Crimea’ or the ‘Lady with the Lamp’, Florence Nightingale was a revolutionary figure in nursing who is known for carrying a lamp while making nighttime rounds tending to patients during the Crimean War.